Summer Internship: eight weeks have flown by!

 - Organised a team dinner to celebrate the end of a successful client project

-- Had coffee chats with nearly everyone at the company – Junior Consultants, Directors and everyone in between
+- Had coffee chats with nearly everyone at the company – Associate Consultants, Directors and everyone in between

 When I look back on where the summer has gone, it’s incredible to think about the variety of experiences that I have had.
 There were certainly moments when I felt that I was being “thrown into the deep end,” but I realise now those were opportunities given to me by the directors and project managers so I could push myself – and my work – to the next level.